JacobAKalinowski/Physics-Informed-Neural-Network/README.md

 I trained the network on [Burger's equation](https://en.wikipedia.org/wiki/Burgers%27_equation) over 25000 iterations and plotted the solution in space and time.
 The network finished with a loss of 0.0011 after training according to the loss function.

 In addition, I plotted the solution at every 100 iterations of training and made an animation of the solution converging over these iterations.
 It is plotted in space from [-1,1] and time from [0,1].
 The animation really gives intuition on how the model learns the solution.
-The animation shows the model first learns the initial condition, then starts moving through time and finds the solution passed the initial condition.
+The animation shows the model first learns the initial condition, then starts moving through time and finds the solution past the initial condition.

 Here is the animation!